-&lt;sup>1 Constant dollar adjustments to 2011 level were made using a CPI-U-RS fiscal year price index.
+1 Constant dollar adjustments to 2013 level were made using a CPI-U-RS fiscal year price index.

-&lt;sup>2 Includes expenditures for services.
+2 Includes expenditures for services.

-&lt;sup>3 Administrative expenditures only.
+3 Administrative expenditures only.

-&lt;sup>4 The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 repealed the AFDC program as of July 1, 1997 and replaced it with the Temporary Assistance for Needy Families (TANF) program.
+4 The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 repealed the AFDC program as of July 1, 1997 and replaced it with the Temporary Assistance for Needy Families (TANF) program.
 Under PRWORA, spending categories are not entirely equivalent to those under AFDC: e.g., administrative expenses under TANF do not include IV-A child care administration (which accounted for 4 percent of 1996 administrative expense).
-Source: U.S. Department of Health and Human Services, Administration for Children and Families, Office of Financial Systems.

 Table TANF 5.
-Federal and State TANF Program and Other Related Spending: 2000 - 2011 [In millions of dollars]
+Federal and State TANF Program and Other Related Spending: 2000 - 2013

+[In millions of current dollars]